drupalprojects/mutual_credit/README.txt

 Now you can consider the architecture.
 This module attempts to be usable by default, but it's up to you how users will ultimately experience the site.
 The first level of architecture is in menus and blocks.
-For more ideas visit test1.communityforge.net or download the cc_custom module from http://marketplace.matslats.net/installing
+For more ideas visit demo.communityforge.net

-Customisation
-The site has been designed with classic LETS in mind.
-Have fun creating your own terminology on admin/marketplace.
+The cforge_custom installation profile which makes the demo module, is available on request.
+It is a work in progress.

+Basic customisation
-Be creative with the transaction certificate transaction.tpl.php Upload your own a currency icon
+Upload your own a currency icon on admin/marketplace/currency Be creative with the transaction certificate node-transaction.tpl.php, and other tpl.php files in the themes directory.
-Look at the theme functions provided and see if you can do better
+Edit the views provided.
+Please contribute back if you do something good!